Mette Iversen Sahlholdt

-Mette Iversen Sahlholdt (born 22 July 1977) is a retired Danish handball player, who last played for Nykøbing Falster and the Danish national team.
+Mette Iversen Sahlholdt (born 22 July 1977) is a Danish retired handball player, who last played for Nykøbing Falster and the Danish national team.
 She is a goalkeeping coach for Nykøbing Falster Håndboldklub.

 She participated at the 2015 World Women's Handball Championship.

 In the last match of her career, she won the Danish Championship with Nykøbing Falster HK, beating København Håndbold in the final.
-This was the first time ever, the club won the Danish championship.
+This was the first time the club won the Danish championship.